 · High Voltage Testing: High voltage test, also known as Hi-Pot test, tests for the dielectric strength of the insulation around the conductors.
 This test checks for any weaknesses or faults in the insulation and ensures that the cable assembly can withstand the rated voltage without breaking down.

 B. Mechanical Testing

-· Flex Testing: Flex test is used to determine the cable assembly’s ability to bend and flex without cracking or breaking.
+· Flex Testing: Flex test is used to determine the assembly’s ability to bend and flex without cracking or breaking.
 This test is necessary for those assemblies that will be used in applications where they will be subjected to repeated bending or flexing.

 A. Overview of Standards

-Various standards are applicable for cable assembly testing, which establish the necessary procedures and requirements to ensure the safety and reliability of assemblies.
+Various standards are applicable for assembly testing, which establish the necessary procedures and requirements to ensure the safety and reliability of assemblies.
 These standards encompass multiple aspects of assembly tests, including electrical, mechanical, and environmental that need to be taken care of by a cable assemblies manufacturer.

 B. Relevant Standards